SurvivrrHayde/file-flex/README.md

 ## Contributing

 Thank you for your interest in contributing to File-Flex.
 I value your contributions and want to make sure that the process is as easy and transparent as possible.
 Whether you're reporting a bug, suggesting an enhancement, or submitting a pull request.
+Please refer to my [contributing guide](https://github.com/SurvivrrHayde/file-flex/blob/main/CONTRIBUTING.md).
 ## Feedback and Community

 At the moment there is not much of a community!
 But, feel free to contact me at wsd6vn@virgina.edu